microsoft/sqlworkshops/sql2019lab/README.md

 - Install SQL Server Management Studio (SSMS) 18.2 or higher from https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms.
 Several of the modules require features built only into SSMS.
 - Install Azure Data Studio June 2019 or higher from https://docs.microsoft.com/en-us/sql/azure-data-studio/download.
 T-SQL notebooks are used extensively in this course.

-- The WideWorldImporters sample backup from https://github.com/Microsoft/sql-server-samples/releases/download/wide-world-importers-v1.0/WideWorldImporters-Full.bak
+- The WideWorldImporters sample backup from https://github.com/Microsoft/sql-server-samples/releases/download/wide-world-importers-v1.0/WideWorldImporters-Full.bak.
+You can find example scripts to restore the WideWorldImporters database in the **sql2019lab** folder.
 - Access to an **Azure SQL Database** is required for **Module 4**.

 This workshop was built and designed for a computer or VM to run SQL Server with at least 8Gb RAM and 4 CPUs.
 You may be able to run this lab with less compute resources.